bmuv/See-Food/README.md

 - **Streamlit**: Used to create a user-friendly web interface that allows users to interact with the model.

 ## Setup
-To get SeeFud up and running, follow these steps:
+To get See-Food up and running, follow these steps:

 ### Prerequisites
 Ensure you have Python installed on your machine.
 It is recommended to use a virtual environment to manage dependencies.